kirtan1801/kirtan1801/README.md

 - 👋 Hi, I’m @kirtan1801
-- 👀 I’m interested in VLSI Technology
+- 👀 I’m interested in Application developement
-- 🌱 I’m currently learning VLSI CAD tools
+- 🌱 I’m currently learning Flutter and Java
-- 💞️ I’m looking to collaborate on VHDL/ VLSI design
+- 💞️ I’m looking to collaborate on Flutter or Java
 - 📫 How to reach me : kachhatrala18@gmail.com

 <!---